M-ERA-NET-MEDIATE/ds-entities-service/README.md

 The service requires a MongoDB server to be running, and the service needs to be able to connect to it.
 The service also requires a valid X.509 certificate, in order to connect to the MongoDB server.

-The MongoDB server could be MongoDB Atlas, a local MongoDB server, or a Docker container running MongoDB.
+The MongoDB server could be on MongoDB Atlas, a local MongoDB server running either as a system service or through a Docker container.

 ### Using the local environment and MongoDB Atlas